- 80% of the online population has used the internet to make a purchase, and 50% of the online population has purchased online more than once.

 So further conferring to a report by Forrester.com, nowadays, global eCommerce footprint has turned out to be the end goal.
 To reach that goal, companies are taking a strategic look at the opportunities around the globe and balancing the size of each market with factors such as ease of entry and the competitive landscape.

 As a matter of fact, eCommerce corporations twinge with the online traffic during crowning times, allied concerns such as Scalability, Flexibility, Single-Point Failure, High Availability and added downsides of Traditional Computing.

-One such company titled as Amazon, the world’s biggest E- Commerce Company known for its technical excellence came across such difficulties leading to develop something that would decentralize the infrastructure by providing services to development teams which supplemented to Amazon Web Services.
+One such company titled Amazon, the world’s biggest E-Commerce Company is known for its technical excellence came across such difficulties leading to develop something that would decentralize the infrastructure by providing services to development teams that supplemented Amazon Web Services.
 Thus, AWS became a supportive explanation because of its performance advantage and cost competitiveness, greater durability and availability, less operational friction and strong data security.

 Companies like CASA & VIDEO, ZAGG INC., ATG MEDIA, CHEFTV, etc. used the AWS Cloud components to outplay these problems.
 There are many ways in which eCommerce companies can use AWS Infrastructure components, including their web front end, marketing infrastructure, recommendation engines, etc. Some of the sample architecture as available on AWS Architecture Center are,